 Accommodations / Accessibility

 * Tufts University values the diversity of our students, staff, and faculty, recognizing the important contribution each student makes to our unique community.
 Tufts is committed to providing equal access and support to all qualified students through the provision of reasonable accommodations so that each student may fully participate in the Tufts experience.
-If you have a disability that requires reasonable accommodations for participation in the Tufts Campaign School, please contact the Student Accessibility Services office at Accessibility@tufts.edu or 617-627-4539 to make an appointment with an SAS representative and determine appropriate accommodations.
+If you have a disability that requires reasonable accommodations for participation in the Tufts Campaign School, please contact the Student Accessibility and Academic Resource Center at email@example.com or 617-627-4539 to make an appointment with a representative and determine appropriate accommodations.
 You will also be given the opportunity to note any accommodations needs during the application process.
 Please be aware that accommodations cannot be enacted retroactively, making timeliness a critical aspect for their provision.

 This program is not related to Tufts University Undergraduate Admissions.
 Participation in this program does not result in admission to a Tufts University degree program.
 Tufts reserves the right to admit as requested, to deny admission, or to offer provisional admission.
 The program will not provide feedback to applicants if admission is denied.